 The 3rd date/Scene is Frank and Sandra.
 They end up leaving together, thinking that they're both getting exactly what they want.
 But are they?

-The audience knows about all of this because the daters brains are also on stage during the dates and they hear everything the daters are thinking but not saying.
+The audience knows about all of this because the daters brains are also on stage during the dates and they hear everything the daters are thinking as well as saying.

 It's an entertaining, amusing and poignant comedy that is a cautionary tale about how direct, honest communication is usually best.